Mikopet/homeworks/README.md

 So after some refactor and decoupling things, I decided to consider it done for an MVP.
 I did some [TECHNICAL DOCUMENTATION][1] for using the code.
 And the generator to test with larger files.
+At this point thermometer knows negative numbers too

 Go to the version 2.
 Maybe it will be better, faster, prettier.